LeDragoX/Win-Debloat-Tools/README.md

 ## Interactivity

-The scripts are designed to run without any user interaction.
+The scripts are designed to run With/Without (GUI/CLI) any user interaction.
 Modify them beforehand.
 If you want a more interactive approach check out:
 - [DisableWinTracking](https://github.com/10se1ucgo/DisableWinTracking) from [10se1ucgo](https://github.com/10se1ucgo).
 - [Windows10Debloater](https://github.com/Sycnex/Windows10Debloater) from [Sycnex](https://github.com/Sycnex).